-Eating ice cream for breakfast is basically every little kid’s dream.
-Well, that and being able to have pizza for dinner every single day.
-But even if you aren’t 8 years old, you have to admit there’s something fun about the idea of having a big ol’ bowl of ice cream first thing in the morning.
+Eating ice cream for breakfast is basically every little kid’s dream!
+Well, that and being able to have pizza for dinner every single night.
+But even for those who are no longer 8 years old, it is worth admitting that there’s certainly something fun and enticing about the idea of having a big ol’ bowl of ice cream first thing in the morning.

 History of Ice Cream for Breakfast Day

 Ice Cream for Breakfast Day was created in the 1960s by housewife Florence Rappaport from New York.
 The exact year of the day’s creation is unknown, but it is suspected that it could have been 1966, as an enormous blizzard had hit that year in the New York area–and this delightful little story hinges around cold and snowy weather.

 The idea behind the day was simply that Florence’s 6 children were exceptionally bored one cold and snowy February morning.
 As a mom and social worker, she felt she needed to come up with something to entertain them so they wouldn’t get restless and cranky.
 As she herself explained years later, “It was cold and snowy and the kids were complaining that it was too cold to do anything.
 So I just said, ‘Let’s have ice cream for breakfast.’”

 The following year, Florence’s six children, who had obviously enjoyed the new little holiday their mother had created, reminded her of it.
 So they celebrated again, and the day became a tradition in their family from then onward.

 The day really caught on, too, as time went on.
 Thanks to Florence’s grandchildren, who have traveled extensively, the idea has been shared with others and the news has spread around the globe.
 Over the past 60 years, Ice Cream for Breakfast Day has grown to be celebrated in countries all over the world, from Germany to Nepal to as far as Namibia.